-Employers also have the option to pay for premium sponsorship for their job posting to boost the posting’s visibility in a job seeker’s search results.
+Employers sometimes also have the option to pay for premium sponsorship for their job posting to boost the posting’s visibility in a job seeker’s search results.

 Organic Visibility and Search Quality